It's unlike any other later living option currently in the market.

 Our communities combine high-quality, purpose-built design with ground-breaking wellness programmes and activities, supporting happy and healthy ageing.

-Members of a Guild Living community will be able to live independently, with flexible and supportive care available if and when needed.
+Members of a Guild Living community will be able to live independently, with flexible and supportive assistance available if and when needed.

 The Local Need.